 Health professionals benefit from diabetes peer support

 Diabetes peer support is beneficial to health professionals also.
-It’s very difficult for any healthcare professional to cover absolutely all the information that a person with diabetes needs to know; they also don’t have the lived experience knowledge.
-Diabetes peer support fills those gaps and often, by the time a new treatment is offered in clinic, the patient is already informed about it, thus saving time for our healthcare professionals.
+It’s very difficult for any healthcare professional to cover absolutely all the information that a person with diabetes needs to know.
+They also don’t have the lived experience knowledge.
+Diabetes peer support fills those gaps.
+Often, by the time a new treatment is offered in clinic, the patient is already informed about it, thus saving time for our healthcare professionals.

-Medical Futurist, Dr Bertalan Mesko, says “Empowered patients, empower health professionals” and evidence of this is growing: research published in 2018 on the Effect of Diabetes Online Community Engagement on Health concluded that people with diabetes who are engaged with support groups improve their quality of life and improve health outcomes, which decreases hospitalisations, inpatient days, and reduces the overall cost for health services.
+Medical Futurist, Dr Bertalan Mesko, says “Empowered patients, empower health professionals” and evidence of this is growing.
+Research published in 2018 on the Effect of Diabetes Online Community Engagement on Health concluded that people with diabetes who are engaged with support groups improve their quality of life and improve health outcomes.
+This decreases hospitalisations, inpatient days, and reduces the overall cost for health services.

 The impact of social media on peer support groups